 Baptisms are celebrated on the third weekend of each month.
 Parents must attend a catechetical preparation class prior to baptism.
 Contact your Parish Office for information.

 Infants and young children: Baptism preparation classes for parents wishing to have their infants or young children baptized are offered several times throughout the year.
-To register for a class, please contact our Pastoral Associate, Deb Hamm, at 920-994-4380.
+To register for a class, please contact Deb Hamm, Parish Director, at 920-994-4380.

 Children 7-17: If you have a child older than seven years of age who needs to be baptized, the child must attend a series of classes with a parent.
-Contact Pastoral Associate, Deb Hamm, at 920-994-4380 to make arrangements.
+Contact Deb Hamm, Parish Director, at 920-994-4380 to make arrangements.

 Adults: If you are an adult who wishes to be baptized, you must participate in the RCIA (Rites of Christian Initiation of Adults) Program.
-Contact Pastoral Associate, Deb Hamm, at 920-994-4380 for more information.
+Contact Deb Hamm, Parish Director, at 920-994-4380 for more information.

 "The matrimonial covenant, by which a man and a woman establish between themselves a partnership of the whole of life, is by its nature ordered toward the good of the spouses and the procreation and education of offspring; this covenant between baptized persons has been raised by Christ the Lord to the dignity of a sacrament."
 Catechism of the Catholic Church 1601

 We are always happy to help you celebrate your love through the Sacrament of Marriage.
 Thank you for choosing to include God in your celebration.
-Please contact the parish office at least six months prior to the date you have chosen for your Marriage.
+Please contact the Parish Office at least six months prior to the date you have chosen for your Marriage.
 Either the Bride or Groom must be a registered member at one of our parishes.
 Preparation includes two meetings with the priest/deacon, participation in an Engaged Couples Enrichment Day, and two meetings with one of our FOCCUS Couples, who are specially-trained to help you prepare for a strong, healthy, and faith-filled Marriage.
-Wedding folders with more information are available by contacting your parish office.

 "For 'by the sacrament of Confirmation, [the baptized] are more perfectly bound to the Church and are enriched with a special strength of the Holy Spirit.
 Hence they are, as true witnesses of Christ, more strictly obliged to spread and defend the faith by word and deed."
 Catechism of the Catholic Church 1285

-Youth Confirmation: Teens in 11th grade are prepared to celebrate Confirmation during religious education classes.
+Youth Confirmation: Teens in 11th grade are prepared to celebrate Confirmation during faith formation classes.

-Adult Confirmation: If you are an adult Catholic who never received the Sacrament of Confirmation, and would like to do so, please contact Deb Hamm.
+Adult Confirmation: If you are an adult Catholic who never received the Sacrament of Confirmation, and would like to do so, please contact Deb Hamm, Parish Director.
 Preparation includes seven formation sessions.
 Sessions are offered at least once a year, usually in spring, but we are flexible to meet the needs of all.

 ANOINTING OF THE SICK